This information is intended for use by health professionals

 Cimetidine and ranitidine appear to interfere with the metabolism of morphine and the metabolism and excretion of morphine may be inhibited by disulfiram.
 Increased morphine levels may result from the co-administration of cisapride.
 Metoclopramide and domperidone may antagonise morphine's gastrointestinal effects and metoclopramide enhances its sedative effect.
 Ciprofloxacin concentration may be reduced and mexiletine absorption delayed by co-administered opiate.
 Animal data suggest that propranolol may increase the toxicity of opioids.
 Ritonavir can induce the formation of metabolising enzymes made in the liver and can cause increased metabolism of morphine sulfate which can reduce the clinical efficacy of the analgesic.

 Both antipsychotics and morphine sulfate have sedative effects which can be addictive when co-administered.

 Co-administration of morphine sulfate with esmolol results in a slight increase in the esmolol levels, but the clinical implications of this increase are not considered very significant.

-Morphine has been shown to suppress lactation, although morphine is secreted in breast milk and may cause respiratory depression in the infant.
+Administration to nursing women is not recommended as morphine sulfate may be secreted in breast milk and may cause respiratory depression in the infant.
+Morphine has been shown to suppress lactation.